-Unless otherwise specified, exceptions to the above academic policies may be granted by the provost upon petition.
+Unless otherwise specified, exceptions to the above academic policies may be granted by the provost through a formal, written academic petition process.
+Contact the Registrar for details.

-Disability Services
+Accessibility Services

-Students with disabilities that qualify under the Americans with Disabilities Act (ADA) may request reasonable academic accommodations through the office of disability services (located in the Morrow Academic Center).
-Disabilities recognized by the ADA may include learning, psychiatric, and physical disabilities, as well as chronic health disorders.
-The office of disability services also provides temporary accommodations to students who have been injured and whose injuries affect their academic performance (concussion, injury to the dominant hand, etc.).
-To register for accommodations, a student must submit the appropriate accommodations intake forms and provide documentation that verifies need.
-The director of academic support coordinates coverage by collaborating with all appropriate parties.
+Students with disabilities that qualify under the Americans with Disabilities Act (ADA) may request reasonable academic accommodations through the Office of Academic Support and Accessibility located in the Morrow Building.
+Disabilities recognized by the ADA may include learning, psychiatric, and physical disabilities and chronic health disorders.
+Temporary accommodations are also provided to students who have been injured and whose injuries affect their academic performance (concussion, injury to the dominant hand, etc.).
+To register for accommodations, a student must submit the appropriate accommodations registration forms and provide documentation that verifies need.\ The Director of Academic Support coordinates coverage by collaborating with all appropriate parties.
 Students must register for accommodations each semester.

-If need cannot be verified at the time of registration, the director of academic support will allow temporary accommodations and provide adequate time for verification of need to be secured.
+\If need cannot be verified at the time of registration, the Director of Academic Support may allow temporary accommodations and provide adequate time for verification of need to be secured and provided.